lsst-sqre/sqr-107/index.md

 #### 7. Report Results (Optional)

-- Should we include some sort of verification step and report somehow?
-- Perhaps the simplest is to exit with appropriate status code and let the Helm job report success/failure.
+- Perhaps the simplest approach for getting a report of the update process is to exit with appropriate status code and let the Helm job report success/failure.

 **Idempotency:** The script is designed to be idempotent, running it multiple times with the same schema version is safe and should produce the same result.